-In social media marketing, especially when you are new to the game and your audience still small, one very important goal is to get other people to share your content to their audience.
+In social media marketing, especially when you are new to the game and your audience still small, one very important goal is to get other people to share your content with their audience.
 When your audience is still small, you depend on others to help you reach a larger audience by putting your content in front of their audience.

 Knowing this you should take every effort you can to make sharing your content as easy and enjoyable as possible.
 If no one is sharing your content, step back and take a look at your blog and ask yourself: would you share your content?

-This said, I am rather speechless at how often bloggers make it so hard for me to share their content and how clumsy their efforts often are with which they attempt to lure me into taking action.
-And in the end more often than not I did not share your content for rather mundane reasons.
+This said I am rather speechless at how often bloggers make it so hard for me to share their content and how clumsy their efforts often are with which they attempt to lure me into taking action.
+And in the end, more often than not I did not share your content for rather mundane reasons.

-Of course the most straight forward reason why I did not share your content is that either I simply did not like your content or your content is entirely uninteresting to my social audience.
+Of course, the most straight forward reason why I did not share your content is that either I simply did not like your content or your content is entirely uninteresting to my social audience.

 But even if your content would be of interest there are multiple things that you can do wrong, which keep me from sharing your content:

 I have basically two ways of discovering blogs which I read and then share what I like.
 I have a couple of blogs I visit regularly and browse through their latest articles.
-Everything else I share are chance findings in my social networks.
+Everything else I share is chance findings in my social networks.
 Some posts I find on Twitter, some on Facebook or Pinterest.
 If you are not already on my regular browsing list you should definitely be on social media if you want me to share your content.

-The most prominent reason why I (and everybody else) did not share your content is because I did not know your blog exists.
+The most prominent reason why I (and everybody else) did not share your content is that I did not know your blog exists.
 Before you can expect me or anyone else to share your content you have to make me aware of it.

 So the truth is: you need to start with sharing and distributing your content yourself.
 Your job as a (young) blogger is not done with publishing your content.
 Before you can expect others to share your content, you have to share it yourself and get your content out there.